How To Get Famous In One Year (Or Less)

 What should a day-in-the-life look like on the fame-formula plan?

-In your book, you write about public figures that get to the elite 1 percent of their professions.
+In your book, you write about public figures who get to the elite 1 percent of their professions.
 What do those folks seem to have in common?

 Our research of 75 successful American icons ranging from Rachael Ray to Barrack Obama helped us identify the common traits of the most successful 1 percent of our society.
 In essence, every field has its alpha celebrities whether teachers (think Michelle Rhee), attorneys (think Gerry Spence), politicians (Sarah Palin), financial gurus (Suze Orman), or even America's best-known gardener.
 We found that all are as adept at publicity as any Hollywood celebrity and all have an intuitive understanding of packaging what they do into a unique personal brand.